NormannLaw/sana_testing/README.md

 In this example, we made a database based on the human (HSapiens) fasta file using makeblastdb.
 Then, we run blast 3 times by taking mouse (MMusculus), rat (RNorvegicus), and yeast (SPombe) as queries.

-To submit the shell scripts so that thing can be run in parallel, use the qsub command.
+To submit the shell scripts so that things can be run in parallel, use the qsub command.
 For example:
 `qsub run_blast_HSapiens.sh`

 To check if your submitted job is actually running, use the following command: